gullogullito/gullogullito/README.md

 Dual bachelor's degree in Mathematics and Computer Science

 # 💫 About Me:
-🔭 I’m currently working on several AI projects (trustworthy, computer vision)<br>🌱 Eager to become a data engineer<br>💬 Ask me about anything<br>🐦 Fun fact:  bird lover and owner
+🔭 I’m currently working on several AI projects (trustworthy, computer vision)<br>🌱 Eager to become a data scientist<br>💬 Ask me about anything<br>🐦 Fun fact:  bird lover and owner

 ## 🌐 Socials: